t-guzik/star-wars-api/README.md

 make run-e2e-tests
 ```

-These commands will prepare env variables, build the test containers, start the services, apply test database migrations, and run the E2E tests.
+These commands will build the test containers, start the services, apply test database migrations, and run the E2E tests.

 To stop the test environment and remove volumes, run: